Equinox: Definition, facts & what happens during one

-Additionally, the Mayan temple at Chichén Itzá in Mexico, known as the Temple of Kukulcan (or El Castillo), is dedicated to a serpent god.
+Additionally, the Maya temple at Chichén Itzá in Mexico, known as the Temple of Kukulcan (or El Castillo), is dedicated to a serpent god.
 During the equinox, a trick of the light makes it appear as though a serpent is descending down the temple's side, traveling into the underworld.
-According to research published in the Journal of Archaeological Science in 2018, the temple was built between the 8th and 12th centuries.
+According to research published in the Journal of Archaeological Science in 2018, the temple was built between the eighth and 12th centuries.

 Learn how to build a sun-Earth model of equinoxes and solstices at home.
 Or read NASA's explanation about the spring equinox.
 For extra points, take a look at five ancient sites that align with the spring equinox.